-- Table of EBP Contents: This list details the specific EBP resources that apply to this practice. - 2.
-What is EBP: A quick summary of salient features of the evidence-based practice, including what it is, who it can be used with, what skills it has been used with, and settings for instruction. - 3.
-Evidence-base: The evidence-base details the National Clearinghouse on Autism Evidence and Practice (NCAEP) criteria for inclusion as an evidence-based practice and the specific studies that meet the criteria for this practice. - 4.
-Planning Checklist: This checklist details the steps for planning for this practice, including what prerequisite learning of practices are needed, collecting baseline data of the target goal/behavior/skill if needed, and what materials/resources are needed. - 5.
-Other Resources: Other resources may include decision trees, checklists, and/or template forms that will support the use of this practice. - 6.
-Step-by-Step Guide: Use this guide as an outline for how to plan for, use, and monitor this practice.
+- 1. Table of FBA Contents: This list details the specific FBA resources that apply to Functional Behavior Assessment. - 2.
+What is FBA: A quick summary of salient features of Functional Behavior Assessment, including what it is, who it can be used with, what skills it has been used with, and settings for instruction. - 3.
+Evidence-base: The evidence-base details the National Clearinghouse on Autism Evidence and Practice (NCAEP) criteria for inclusion as an evidence-based practice and the specific studies that meet the criteria for Functional Behavior Assessment. - 4.
+Planning Checklist: This checklist details the steps for planning for Functional Behavior Assessment, including what prerequisite learning of practices are needed, collecting baseline data of the target goal/behavior/skill if needed, and what materials/resources are needed. - 5.
+Other Resources: Other resources may include decision trees, checklists, and/or template forms that will support the use of Functional Behavior Assessment. - 6.
+Step-by-Step Guide: Use this guide as an outline for how to plan for, use, and monitor Functional Behavior Assessment.
 Each step includes a brief description as a helpful reminder while learning the process. - 7.
-Implementation Checklist: Use this checklist to determine if this practice is being implemented as intended. - 8.
-Data Collection Form(s): Use this form as a method for collecting and analyzing data to determine if the learner with autism is making progress towards the target goal/behavior/skill. - 9.
-Tip Sheet for Professionals: Use this tip sheet, intended for professionals working with learners with autism, as a supplemental resource to help provide basic information about this practice. - 10.
-Parent Guide: Use this guide intended for parents or family members of learners with autism to help them understand basic information about this practice and how it is being used with their child. - 11.
-Additional Resources: This list provides additional information for learning more about this practice as well as resources. - 12.
-CEC Standards: This list details the specific CEC standards that apply to this practice. - 13.
-Glossary: This glossary contains key terms that apply specifically to this practice. - 14.
-References: This list details the specific references used for developing this EBP module in numerical order.
+Implementation Checklist: Use this checklist to determine if Functional Behavior Assessment are being implemented as intended. - 8.
+Data Collection Form(s): Use this form as a method for collecting and analyzing data to determine if the learner on the spectrum is making progress towards the target goal/behavior/skill. - 9.
+Tip Sheet for Professionals: Use this tip sheet, intended for professionals working with learners on the spectrum, as a supplemental resource to help provide basic information about Functional Behavior Assessment. - 10.
+Parent Guide: Use this guide intended for parents or family members of learners on the spectrum to help them understand basic information about Functional Behavior Assessment and how it is being used with their child. - 11.
+Additional Resources: This list provides additional information for learning more about Functional Behavior Assessment as well as resources. - 12.
+CEC Standards: This list details the specific CEC standards that apply to Functional Behavior Assessment. - 13.
+Glossary: This glossary contains key terms that apply specifically to Functional Behavior Assessment. - 14.
+References: This list details the specific references used for developing this FBA module in numerical order.